VoW314/Kellogg/README.txt

 First created : 11.23.19
 Finished : __.__.__
-estimated date for when it will be funtional: Fall 2020
+estimated date for when it will be able to do most funtions : Fall 2020 current functioning script: MP.py